Update: I visited the Great Rann of Kutch in January 2020 again so, I have updated the article with the latest information.

 You can also reach Bhuj easily via buses.
 You can get a Gujarat state bus or some private bus depending on what you prefer.
 The state bus can be booked online via Gujarat Road Transport or other bus apps like Redbus, Paytm, etc.

-You can also get the bus tickets from the bus stands as well, depending on the seat availability.
-State buses will cost you somewhere around 180-300 INR for Seater, Semi-sleeper, and Sleeper and will start early from 4 a.m.
+You can also get the bus tickets from the bus stands as well, depending on seat availability.
+State buses will cost you somewhere around 180-700 INR for Seater, Semi-sleeper, Volvo, etc. and will start early from 4 a.m.
 It will take you around 6 hours to reach Bhuj from Ahmedabad and 7.5 hours from Vadodara.

 Private buses will cost you more and will come around 300-800 INR depending on your bus type and can be booked from websites and apps of Redbus, Goibibo, Paytm, etc.